EnigmaCurry/d.rymcg.tech/traefik/README.md

 a staging domain to a production domain.
 (You can do so manually, if needed, by editing the acme.json file in the traefik data volume, and removing the domain's configuration.)

+Note that the default `ACME_CERT_RESOLVER` has been set to `production`.
+Traefik does a good job of saving all of your certificates in its own named volume (`traefik_traefik`), so as long as you're planning on leaving Traefik installed long term, `production` is generally the better choice *even for development or testing purposes*.
+Only choose `staging` if you are not planning on leaving Traefik installed, or if you have some other testing purpose for doing so.

 ## Test the whoami container